Import Regulations - France

 Introduction

-France is part of the EU (European Union), the World Trade Organization (WTO), the Organization for Economic Cooperation and Development (OECD) and the North Atlantic Treaty Organization (NATO), and applies the international agreements signed by these bodies.
+France is part of the European Union (EU), the World Trade Organization (WTO), the Organization for Economic Cooperation and Development (OECD) and the North Atlantic Treaty Organization (NATO), and applies the international agreements signed by these bodies.
+Import regulations stem from both EU membership and French national provisions.

 Hazardous Products

-Intrinsically hazardous products: Weapons, ammunitions, instruments of war, explosives, radioactive products including isotopes for medical use require and export permit, an import license and/or surveillance.
+Weapons, ammunitions, instruments of war, explosives, radioactive products including isotopes for medical use require an export permit, an import license, and/or surveillance.

 General